tanboonjoon/main/docs/UserGuide.md

 #### Clearing all entries : `clear`
 Clears **ALL** entries from the task list.
 This command **CANNOT** be undone! <br>
 This requires the sudo to be enabled <br>
 A confirmation dialog will appear.
-Be adviced to use arrow key and space bar to select confirmation responses.
+You can use arrow key and space bar to select confirmation responses. <br>
 Format: `clear`

 #### Exiting the program : `exit`